clarkfitzg/csus_website/_posts/2020-08-22-general-student-advice.md

 #### Make good financial decisions

 It's easy to get deep into debt while studying.
-This debt will affect you for the rest of your life, from buying your first house all the way through to retirement planning.
+This debt can affect you for the rest of your life, from buying your first house all the way through to retirement planning.
 It's not necessarily worth it.
 Ask people hard questions, look objectively at the data, and determine how much your degree will really be worth, before you commit to it.
 When listening to success stories, ask yourself, "Is this typical for a major in this field, or is this person an anomaly?"